 It’s also important to consider the potential negative effects to unit readiness and morale that can result from relationships among those who are deployed.
-Unintended pregnancy, compromised chain of command, and sexual misconduct are all possible outcomes that can impact Service Members and compromise unit performance.
+Unintended pregnancy, compromised chain of command, and sexual misconduct are all possible outcomes that can impact Military Service Members and compromise unit performance.